Responding to the present initially requires an internal sense of stillness. This stillness is not reactive to events,

 allows us to refrain from identifying feelings, thoughts, or events as

 "me."
-This cultivation comes from bringing a more compassionate understanding of our past which transforms these feelings, thoughts, or events into events that are transient.
+This cultivation comes from bringing a more compassionate understanding of our past and present which transforms these feelings, thoughts, or events into events that are transient.
+It comes through an understanding that all that we are aware of arise due to conditions that change moment by moment.

-Cultivating stillness in this way creates a more meditative perspective that separates or distinguishes us from becoming si identified with our feelings and thoughts.
+Cultivating stillness in this way creates a more meditative perspective that keeps us from identifying with our feelings and thoughts.
 I cannot be depressed.
-Rather, I can feel depression.
+Rather, I can only be aware of feeling depression.
 Similarly, I cannot be anxious.
-I can only feel anxiety.
-This separation is similar to
+I can only be aware of feeling anxiety.
+Saying that you are depressed is like saying that you are "flued" -- it turns the transient into something inherent in self.

 In Meditative Psychotherapy, we